 8. APPLESAUCE

 As an alternative to packaged applesauce, make your own, without the need for additional sweetening.
-Another yummy substitute is healthy cinnamon apples.
+You can also find packaged applesauce that has no added ingredients other than apples.

 9. ENERGY BARS